Magora-Systems-Frontend/mgr-validation/README.md

 // Define an array of validators for the 'field' field someController.validators.field = [
   {
-    // Show this message on attempt to submit the form with no value in the field
+    // Show this message on attempt to submit the form with with an empty required field
     message: 'Please fill in the field.',
     rule: function (form, field) { return form.$submitted && field.$error.required; }
   },
   {
-    // Make sure the field contains a number
+    // Make sure the field matched the pattern
     message: 'The field must contain a number.',
     rule: function (form, field) { return field.$error.pattern; }
   },
   {
-    // The field is valid, congratulate the user
+    // The field is filled in properly, congratulate the user
     message: 'Yay, all good!',
     type: 'valid',
     rule: function (form, field) { return field.$valid; }